-A number of studies analyzing the prevalence of health determinants (especially lifestyle risk factors, as well as poverty, education, employment, ethnicity and housing) in the selected model districts has been carried out in the Slovak Republic in recent years (Vilinová, 2012, Michálek a Podolák, 2007).
+A number of studies analyzing the prevalence of health determinants (especially lifestyle risk factors, as well as poverty, education, employment, ethnicity and housing) in the selected districts has been carried out in the Slovak Republic in recent years [22, 23].
 However, there are no consistent data evaluating health risk factors conditioned by non-optimal lifestyle of the local residents in the studied regions.
 The epidemiological studies indicate some differences in lifestyle within the districts of the Slovak Republic.
 Nevertheless, it is difficult to predict these differences when considering adjacent municipalities or those of a similar character in individual areas subject to assessment (rural population, mostly mountainous regions, about the same socio-economic level of the population, a similar lifestyle).

-Thus, the lifestyle of people living in contaminated and non-contaminated areas is approximately of the same equality.
-It seems that comparison of unemployment rates is the most accurate method of how to assess the economic situation of people living in contaminated and non-contaminated areas.
-According to Table 4, displaying unemployment rate figures in contaminated and non-contaminated areas for the three evaluated regions, it is evident that the unemployment rate is about the same.
+Thus, the lifestyle of people living in contaminated and non-contaminated areas is similar.
+It seems that comparison of unemployment rates may be the most accurate method of assessing the economic situation of people living in contaminated and non-contaminated areas (Table 3).
+According to Table 3, displaying unemployment rate figures in contaminated and non-contaminated areas for the three regions, it is evident that the unemployment rate is about the same comparing data for 2001 and 2011.
 Moreover, the unemployment rate in the Upper Nitra and the Slovak Ore Mts. regions is slightly higher in the non-contaminated municipalities.
 Based on this, it is clear that economic level in the assessed areas is practically the same, and apparently accounts for no significant impact on the health of the population in the studied areas.